Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 **Known issues related to the decoder, Matlab/Octave side**

-- *Direct printing from Matlab/Octave without using the Arduino IDE may crash if Game Boy reboots into the printing session.
-The best is to reboot Arduino to flush decoder text output between games.*
+- *Direct printing from Matlab/Octave without using the Arduino IDE may crash if the Game Boy reboots into the printing session.
+The best is to reboot Arduino before the Game Boy to flush decoder text output between each games.
+Printing with the copy-paste method from the Arduino IDE is totally stable but requires more steps.*

 # The complete list of games compatible with the Game Boy Printer and the Printer Emulator